ErSauravAdhikari/CloudFlareBulkDelete/README.md

 # Cloudflare Bulk Delete
 Cloudflare Bulk Delete is a Python script that connects to the Cloudflare API and deletes all DNS records for a specified zone.
 This script is useful if you need to delete a large number of DNS records from a Cloudflare zone, as it automates the process and saves you from having to manually delete each record one by one.

+## Motivation
+The Cloudflare platform automatically imports all DNS records associated with a newly added zone for a seamless transition.
+However, this often results in a clutter of unnecessary records that are no longer needed.
+In some cases, these records are from domain sellers or resellers and point to a multitude of random addresses, making it a hassle to remove them one by one.
+Unfortunately, Cloudflare does not support bulk delete natively, so I created the "cloudflare bulk delete" project to automate the process.
+By connecting to the Cloudflare API and running the script, all DNS records associated with a given zone are deleted in one fell swoop, saving time and effort for the user and making the process of managing DNS records in Cloudflare more efficient.

 ## Prerequisites
 Before you can run this script, you need to have the following: